chipsheppard/osixthreeo/readme.txt

 citations go in <cite> tags.
 A <span> tag inside the <cite> tag will unBold the text.

 == ChangeLog ==

+= 1.2.0 - 07 30 2019 =
+* Customizer control for site containment, content containment and sidebar placements.
+*

 = 1.1.0 - 06 30 2019 =
 * Adjust block-editor 'alignfull' styles for sidebar pages.